prathameshtajane/DockerDemo/README.md

 # DockerDemo
 Spring Boot application to demo Docker

 The Dockerfile copies the jar file from the target folder.
-You need to first run "mvn clean package" to create the build artifact.
+You need to first run "mvn clean package" to create the build artifact and the thomptr/dockerdemo.
+I have the Spotify Docker Maven plugin running on the package goal so everytime you run "mvn package" you will get a new updated thomptr/dockerdemo Docker image in your local docker repo.
+I find this workflow works well for compiling code and building a new docker image with your updated code.
+You can also build from the docker-compose.yml file.

 **Docker Compose**